Rating transitions forecasting: a filtering approach: Application on real data

-In order to truly assess the predictive power of the multivariate model, predictions should be performed on periods not used for the calibration.
+We use a cross-validation approach to assess the predictive power of the multivariate models both in the continuous-time and discrete-time frameworks.
 To this end, we use data from 2000 to 2008 to perform a first calibration and to initialize our parameters.
 Then, from January 2008 to may 2021, we predict the dynamics of the 50 days transition rates.
 The model is re-calibrated every year, integrating the new observations of the last year.
 Note that we changed the reference time step to 50 days for a sake of computational speed. \\ Note also that since we re-calibrate the model yearly, parameters and states structure vary over time.
-Figures \ref{fig: MultDiscreetBackRatiosABaa}, \ref{fig: MultDiscreetBackRatiosBaaBa}, \ref{fig: MultDiscreetBackRatiosBaB}, \ref{fig: MultDiscreetBackRatiosBC} compare the dynamics of predicted transition ratios to observed one.